 Virginia and New York had yet to ratify the Constitution, however.
 Could the Republic stand without those two large important states as part of it?
 Four days later, Virginia ratified the Constitution.
 New York would follow in a month.

+News traveled slowly in those days.
 Virginia was already celebrating its own ratification with cannon fire, banquets and toasts.
 Then an express rider arrived at Mount Vernon before dawn with the surprising news that New Hampshire had ratified the Constitution.

 George Washington attended a stag dinner at John Wise’s Fountain Tavern to celebrate.
 He was greeted outside the tavern with the fire of 10 cannon and 10 toasts, to celebrate the 10 new states.